Saturday, 8 February 2020

 I followed Simon with as much haste and dignity as I could muster along a slippery, iced, snow covered track leading out of the forest and back to the road.We turned up the road and walked to join the group of half a dozen locals who were watching and photographing the owl which was perched on a small spike jutting out from the trunk of a silver birch.
 Now for the first time I could see a Great Grey Owl in all its majestic glory, my view unencumbered by any intervening trees.
 It was perched side on to us and looking away.
 I prayed it would turn that huge bulbous head and look at us.This was the iconic view I wanted.
 For minutes it unknowingly teased and taunted as it moved its head to focus on any sound it heard on the ground below but never once looked across and towards us.

 And then it happened.
 Slowly it swivelled its great head round and from a huge dish of a face, one of close packed dark concentric rings, it glared across the ground between us with two pale yellow eyes, looking too small for such a large bird.
 To look into that face is as if to look into another world of antiquity, one that has gathered to its centre all the history of legend, myth, time and evolution.
-It is a face that is unique amongst owls, a face that can show a multitude of expression and if an avian face can possess charisma, this radiated it in abundance.
+It is a face that is unique amongst owls, a face that can show a multitude of expressions and if an avian face can possess charisma, this radiated it in abundance.
 In the space of a few seconds we regarded each other.
 Eye to eye.
 The countless times I have looked longingly at photos and illustrations and wondered and fantasised about seeing this fabulous creature, alive in its native habitat, had now come to this final triumph of accomplishment.
 A cathartic fruition like no other.

 For a brief moment I was suspended in a transcendental vacuum between reality and fantasy.
 My surroundings and fellow birders faded to a distant margin before reality returned.
 I felt I had entered the soul of the owl, one of limitless pine forests that stretch to the very edge of a world that is forever mysterious and mythical.
 A wondrous bird in a suitably wonderful situation.
 A romance of time, space and experience to savour in future times far from here.
 Unforgettable.